-The Environmental Sensors and Wastewater Surveillance (ESWS) Working Group will promote current state-of-the-art environmental sensors for rapid monitoring to enable point-of-use analysis of pollutants in water, soil, and air at sites of sample collection.
+The Environmental Sensors and Wastewater Surveillance (ESWS) Working Group promotes current state-of-the-art environmental sensors for rapid monitoring to enable point-of-use analysis of pollutants in water, soil, and air at sites of sample collection.
 Wastewater surveillance (particularly wastewater-based epidemiology, WBE), has emerged as a novel monitoring mechanism for early warning of infectious disease including COVID-19 and is growing as a global technique to monitor public health at the community level.

 We aim to gather a multidisciplinary group of researchers with interests in new environmental sensors development, including the underpinning principles, design, materials, methods, devices and applications particularly in wastewater analysis, but also water, air, soil, food, healthcare, biosecurity and beyond.
 This group provides an opportunity to exchange knowledge and ideas, present early findings, build collaborations and explore interdisciplinary funding opportunities.
 The working group also aims to enable training for early-career researchers and industry sectors.